aDecoy/rust-workshop/docs/docs/module3/3_mutability.md

 **error[E0384]: cannot assign twice to immutable variable `integer_example`**

-Let's see if you can go and fix it...
+See if you can go and fix it.
 Go on, try on your own.

 If you delete the line assigning the `integer_example` then congrats 🎉 You're a Rust developer now.